farahcarrasco/UFBI2018.github.io/SpoelhofJ.md

 occ_total = occ_total[!duplicates,]
 ```

 Note that this code will remove records taken from exactly the same location, but on different dates.
-This would be appropriate for a niche modeling approach (subsequent sampling would be redundant from a modeling perspective), but not necessarily appropriate for other uses where sampling history is importance.
+This would be appropriate for a niche modeling approach (subsequent sampling would usually be redundant from a modeling perspective), but not necessarily appropriate for other uses where sampling history is importance.

 ### Questionable records